 Why low growing shrubs for the front of the house are best

 Dwarf shrubs for the front of the house are a wise choice for several reasons.
 Aside from their minimal pruning requirements, many of these compact shrubs for front yards are evergreen and provide year-round interest to the landscape, while others produce beautiful blooms.
 Some even have interesting bark.
 Plus, many of these low growing shrubs for the front yard produce flowers that support bees and other pollinators.
+They look great with a carpet of ground covers that thrive in shade beneath them.
 And lastly, as you’ll see in the plant profiles below, most exhibit extensive cold hardiness, some as far down as USDA zone 3.

 6 Flowering low growing shrubs for the front of the house